seawee1/driver-dojo/README.md

 - **Script library:** Python scripts for e.g. manually driving an environment using keyboard inputs, map plotting and RL model benchmarking through [Tianshou](https://github.com/thu-ml/tianshou) and [Hydra](https://github.com/facebookresearch/hydra.git).
 - **High Configurability:**: Fully typed configuration capabilities from the outside, allowing for diverse driving scenario creation without having to touch any source-code.
 - **Full SUMO support:** Any configuration or static scenario definition natively supported in SUMO is straightforward to integrate as an RL environment.
 - **Clean and performant:** Our codebase is modular, clean and fully documented.
 We are able to train an PPO agent for 10 million time steps in less than 24 hours on our desktop workstation.
+Have a look at our [documentation](https://driver-dojo.readthedocs.io/en/latest/?)!

 ## Setup
 Installing Driver Dojo and its requirements is very easy and does not require any source compilation whatsoever.